Mike Commodore: Feud with Mike Babcock

-Commodore has been very open over his disapproval of former Toronto Maple Leafs, Detroit Red Wings, and Mighty Ducks of Anaheim head coach Mike Babcock.
+Commodore has been very open over his disapproval of former Columbus Blue Jackets, Toronto Maple Leafs, Detroit Red Wings, Mighty Ducks of Anaheim, and current Edmonton Oilers head coach Mike Babcock.
 Commodore has stated he was "screwed over" by Babcock while with the Cincinnati Mighty Ducks of the AHL, claiming Babcock refused to play him in favour of new addition Kurt Sauer.
 The relationship worsened nine years later, after Commodore signed with the Red Wings, who Babcock was coaching.
 Commodore states this signing is what ended his career in the NHL.
 Commodore claimed that Babcock misled him by telling him he was wanted as a physical presence; Commodore remained a healthy scratch for a month and a half to start the season before playing in two games, and was then scratched again until December, only reentering the line up when, according to Commodore, Red Wings general manager Ken Holland ordered Babcock to play him.
 Commodore would go on to say he was traded out of Detroit "because Holland felt bad [for me]", referring to his lack of playing time.
 Commodore (along with Hall of Fame defenseman Chris Chelios) also held against Babcock the fact that he healthy scratched Mike Modano when he had 1,499 games played.
 Modano retired following that season and never reached the 1,500 games played milestone.
 Commodore frequently uses Twitter hashtag "#FuckBabs" in his tweet, a slogan he created.

 Following his retirement, Commodore has lashed out at Babcock multiple times, particularly on Twitter where he constantly refers to the coach as a "piece of shit."
 Commodore has also said he hopes Babcock "gets hit by a truck."

 Commodore engaged in a notable Twitter rant on November 20, 2019, expressing glee at Babcock's firing from the Maple Leafs earlier that day.

 Babcock addressed Commodore's criticisms in an appearance on Cam Janssen's podcast in March, 2021, stating that Commodore was scratched because he did not perform better than other defenders on the 2011 team (he did not recall much interacting with Commodore in Anaheim), and refuted that Commodore was scratched because of a personal vendetta.
 Commodore rejected this in a Tweet, saying Babcock 'said the exact opposite on the phone July 1, 2011 you piece of shit.'

+In July 2026, Commodore put up a post on X in which he said in his opinion Babcock was a scumbag and heavily implied Babcock was a pedophile in saying about Babcock "don't leave your kids alone with him."